dutchLuck/ping3/README.md

 # ping3
-Send an echo request to a remote network device and display round trip time information if an echo reply is received back.
+Send multiple Internet Protocol version 4 ICMP echo requests to a remote network device and display round trip time information if echo replies are received back.

 This utility program is named "ping3" because it sends an ICMP echo request to a network device and waits for the device to reply.
 If the device replies then some information on how long the round- trip-time (RTT) was is printed out.
 If the device doesn't respond then a time-out message is printed instead.
-By default "ping3" provides a (very) cut down version of the capability provided by the standard computer system utility "ping".
+By default "ping3" provides a (somewhat) cut down version of the capability provided by the standard computer system utility "ping".
-However the ping utility that comes with Apple Mac OSX (Ventura) does not appear to provide all the capability that linux/unix ping does when it comes to Internet Protocol version 4 (IPv4) time-stamps in the optional part of the IP header.
+The standard ping utility that comes with Apple Mac OSX, such as macOS Ventura, provides the same default ability as the Linux ping utility, but differs considerably for more rarely used modes of operation.
+Linux ping provides a timestamp and record route capability through header options and macOS ping doesn't.
+However macOS ping provides a timestamp capability through ICMP timestamp request, although this mode requires elevated priveleges via sudo.
+The ping3 utility provides timestamp in the header options on a macOS system.

-The default output of ping3 on a Apple OSX system is somewhat similar to the ping utility output minus the summary statistics.
+The default output of ping3 on a macOS system is somewhat similar to the ping utility output minus the summary statistics.
 Both outputs follow; -
 ```